RalphA17/RalphA17/README.md

 - 👀 I’m interested in looking for a job as a developer
 - 🌱 I’m currently learning GitHub
 - 💞️ I’m looking to collaborate on projects that involve HTML, JS, or C#.
-- 📫 How to reach me, contact me through email. my email is RalphAyala17@outlook.com
+- 📫 How to reach me, contact me through email.
+My email is RalphAyala17@outlook.com.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to workout 3-4 Days a week.
+- ⚡ Fun fact: I like to workout 3-4 days a week.
 Split routine.

 <!---
 RalphA17/RalphA17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.